opencontainers/runtime-spec/runtime.md

 * ipc -> ipc processes in the container can only communicate with other processes inside same container

 * uts -> uts Hostname and NIS domain name are specific to the container

+* user -> uids/gids on the are mapped to different uids/gids in the container, so root in a container could be unprivileged on the host

 #### Linux Control groups